Aabha1/perfect-frame/README.md

 ## About

-This is project which uses face regonition to show you categorised products.
-Due to some system difficulties, this project is made in two parts.
+This project uses face recognition to show you categorised products.
+Due to some system difficulties, this project is done in two parts.
 Both the folders are given in this git repository.
 You can clone this repo to review the source code.

 ## Website of deployed prototype